strangelove-ventures/web3-mcp/README.md

 # Web3 MCP

 A Model-Context-Protocol server for interacting with multiple blockchains including Solana and Ethereum.
-This server provides simple RPC endpoints for common blockchain operations.
+This server provides simple RPC endpoints for common blockchain operations, allowing secure interactions with various blockchains through environment variables.

 ## Features